dolanR/dolanR/README.md

 <p align="center">🔭 I’m currently working on  a website for my friend's band, HUSH HUSH</p>

-<p align="center">🌱 I’m currently learning Framer Motion, GSAP, and Python Django/Flask</p>
+<p align="center">🌱 Trying to learn Framer Motion, GSAP, and Python Django/Flask</p>

 <p align="center">👨‍💻 All of my projects are available at https://github.com/dolanR</p>